alexjhetherington/FootnoteUtilities/README.md

 * PlayableAnimationController - trigger non legacy animations from code by directly passing clips
 * Behaviour trees - see the README in the Behaviour Tree folder

+### Scene Pack

+Scenes can be used as containers for arbitrary collections of gameobjects.
+When unpacked a scene is loaded and all its contents set to DoNotDestroyOnLoad, then the scene is unloaded.
+If unpacked again, a reference to the existing collection of gameobjects is returned.

+This workflow is similar to using singletons but allows for references to be set between game objects easily.

+A similar workflow could definitely be achieved using prefabs and game object ids.
+If it is request, I will add this in future.

 ### Scriptable Object Architecture

 See Ryan Hipple's [Talk] (https://www.youtube.com/watch?v=raQ3iHhE_Kk) on the scriptable object component architecture.